How can I use my IRA to make a donation?

 If you wish to make a payment/gift to our Federation Annual Campaign using an IRA Charitable Rollover, please contact Marc Fishman at 561-852-3169 or MarcF@bocafed.org.
-To set up a Jacobson Jewish Community Foundation endowment using your IRA please contact, Hilda Farkas, at HildaF@bocafed.org or 561-852-5010.
+To set up a Jacobson Jewish Community Foundation endowment using your IRA please contact, Lottie Nilsen, at LottieN@bocafed.org or 561-852-3109.

 How can I give through my Donor Advised Fund (DAF)?

-A DAF allows the donor to make a donation (with stock or cash) now (and receive a tax deduction) and then recommend grants from the fund to charities on your own schedule.
-It is like a charitable checking account, and is also a convenient way to manage all your charitable giving in one place.
+A DAF allows the donor to make a donation with stock or cash now and receive a tax deduction, and then recommend grants from the fund to charities on your own schedule.
+It is like a charitable checking account, and a convenient way to manage all of your charitable giving in one place.

 It’s very easy to set up a DAF.
 It requires a signed form, and there is a minimum starting amount of $5,000.
 Recommendations can be made as soon as the funds are confirmed deposited.
-For year end, the check must be dated and postmarked by December 31.
-If it’s a stock transfer, it must also be received by December 31.
+For year end, the check must be dated and postmarked by December 29.
+If it’s a stock transfer, it must be received by December 30.
 For more information, please contact Hilda Farkas at HildaF@bocafed.org or 561-852-5010.